Decacolix/Decahub/README.md

 - [React](https://react.dev/) as a library
 - [Tailwind](https://tailwindcss.com/) as a CSS framework
 - [Visual Studio Code](https://code.visualstudio.com/) as an editor
-- [Adobe Illustrator](https://www.adobe.com/products/illustrator.html) to create the icons and backgrounds
+- [Adobe Illustrator](https://www.adobe.com/products/illustrator.html/) to create the icons and backgrounds
+- [ChatGPT](https://chatgpt.com/) as an AI helper

 ## Sources for data